 The 75th Commemoration of the bombings of Hiroshima and Nagasaki: Takashi Tanemori's Story of Surviving Hiroshima.
-August 02, 2020 at 9:30am - 10:30am Unitarian Universalist Church of Berkeley 1 Lawson Rd Kensington, CA 94707 United States Organised by: Unitarian Universalist Church of Berkeley
+August 02, 2020 at 9:30am - 10:30am Pacific Time (US & Canada) Unitarian Universalist Church of Berkeley 1 Lawson Rd Kensington, CA 94707 United States Contact person: Unitarian Universalist Church of Berkeley

 SUMMER FORUM August 2 9:30 AM: Takashi Tanemori is one of the few survivors of the August 6, 1945 atomic bombing of Hiroshima.
 He lost both of his parents and two sisters to the effects of that weapon, and became an oyanashigo – a street urchin – who struggled to stay alive by searching waste sites and garbage cans for food in the ashes of postwar Japan.
 Today, Tanemori’s purpose in life is exposing and defeating what he has come to know as mankind’s greatest enemy: fear and hatred that cause darkness in the human heart.
 As founder of the Silkworm Peace Institute, a nonprofit organization dedicated to international peace, he has fostered forgiveness, helping others overcome barriers.